How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

 Rinse the rice.
-In a saucepan add the ghee and heat.
+Add the ghee to a saucepan and heat.
 Sauté the rice until it becomes opaque.

 Add 2 cups of boiling water and put a lid on the pot.
 Turn the heat to low.

-Cook for 8 minutes until it’s soft but not mushy between the fingers.
+Cook for 8 minutes until soft but not mushy between the fingers.

 Chapatis (makes approximately 16)